FusionAuth/fusionauth-example-react-sdk/README.md

 7. Edit the application again.
 8. Record the client Id and secret, you'll use that below.

-On the registration tab:
-1. Make sure self service registration is enabled.
+On the registration tab, ensure self service registration is enabled.

 Save the application again.

 Go to the Users section.

 Create a user if needed.

+Go to the Themes section.

+1. Copy the default theme
+2. Copy the contents of the file at `kickstart/css/styles.css` into the styles field.
+3. Save the theme.

+Go to the Tenants section.

+1. Edit the default tenant
+2. On the General tab, update the Theme to your new theme.
+3. Save the tenant.

 FusionAuth is all set up.